AdaCore/gnatstudio/docs/users_guide/mdi.rst

 .. index:: preferences; windows --> destroy floats

 The second method assumes you have set the preference :guilabel:`Destroy Floats` in the :menuselection:`Edit --> Preferences` menu to false.
-If so, you can close the floating window by clicking the appropriate title bar button; the window is put back in GPS's main windows.
+If so, you can close the floating window by clicking the close button in the title bar; the window is put back in GPS's main windows.
 If you want to close the window, you need to click the cross button in its title bar a second time.

 .. index:: preferences; windows --> all floating

 GPS provides a mode where all windows are floating and the MDI area in the main window is invisible.
-You may want to use this if you rely on windows handling facilities supported by your system or window manager but not available in GPS, for example if you want to have windows on various virtual desktops and your window manager supports this.
+You may want to use this if you rely on windows handling facilities supported by your system or window manager that are not available in GPS, for example if you want to have windows on various virtual desktops and your window manager supports this.